buschnyj/buschnyj.github.io/_posts/2018-06-11-woven-neural-probes.markdown

 What went well:

+- Work was published in the ASME 2018 Conference on Smart Materials, Adaptive Structures and Intelligent Systems journal.
 - SMA was able to fully expand the mesh in the air
 - The initial mesh PEG coating proved stiff enough to enter the brain.
 - SMA successfully actuated in agar substitute